 (1) "Custodian" has the same meaning as in section 5107.02 of the Revised Code, which is an individual who has legal custody of a minor child or comparable status over a minor child created by a court of competent jurisdiction in another state.

-(2) "Family" means kinship caregiver, spouse of kinship caregiver, and all of the minor children who reside in the same household.
+(2) "Family" means a kinship caregiver, spouse of the kinship caregiver, and all of the minor children for whom the kinship caregiver and spouse of the kinship caregiver are responsible, and who reside in the same household.

 (3) "Fraudulent incentive" means incentive funds provided to the kinship caregiver(s) as a result of fraud by the kinship caregiver(s), including an intentional violation of the program requirements.
 Fraudulent incentive does not include incentive payments provided due to an error of the agency in processing the application.